AndOslandsbotn/Identifying-cardiac-drug-effects-using-StreaMRAK/README.md

 Run main_visualize_domainpred.py

 ### Note
- - It might be necessary to uncomment matplotlib.use('TkAgg')
+ - It might be necessary to comment-out matplotlib.use('TkAgg')
  - install packages using requirements.txt